Thingo2906/School_District_Analysis/README.md

 -The overall pass rate dropped from 90.9 percent to 65.1 percent.)

 ### Other reports were impacted by the removal of 9th grade student scores from Thomas High School:
--For all other schools, math and reading results by grade stayed unchanged.
+- For all other schools, math and reading results by grade stayed unchanged.

--Scores by school spending changed from $601-650:
+- Scores by school spending changed from $601-650:

-   .The percentage of students passing math has decreased from 73 percent to 67 percent.
+   +The percentage of students passing math has decreased from 73 percent to 67 percent.

-   .The percentage of those who passed their readings declined from 84 percent to 77 percent.
+   +The percentage of those who passed their readings declined from 84 percent to 77 percent.

-   .The overall passing rate fell from 63 percent to 56 percent.
+   +The overall passing rate fell from 63 percent to 56 percent.

--For medium-sized schools (1000-2000 students), the following scores have changed:
+- For medium-sized schools (1000-2000 students), the following scores have changed:

-  .The percentage of students passing math has decreased from 94 percent to 85 percent.
+   + The percentage of students passing math has decreased from 94 percent to 85 percent.

-  .The percentage of those who passed their readings declined from 97 percent to 91 percent.
+   + The percentage of those who passed their readings declined from 97 percent to 91 percent.

-  .The overall passing rate fell from 91 percent to 85 percent.
+   + The overall passing rate fell from 91 percent to 85 percent.

--The following factors impacted the scores of different types of schools:
+- The following factors impacted the scores of different types of schools:

-  .The percentage of students passing math has declined from 94% to 90%.
+   + The percentage of students passing math has declined from 94% to 90%.

-  .The percentage of those who passed their readings declined from 97 percent to 93 percent.
+   + The percentage of those who passed their readings declined from 97 percent to 93 percent.

-  .The overall passing rate declined from 90% to 87 percent.
+   + The overall passing rate declined from 90% to 87 percent.